-- be able to recognise and understand how to build positive relationships and treat others with kindness, consideration and respect; as well as the importance of being honest, truthful and how to respect boundaries (ref.
-GJS Values) - be able to recognise and report abuse, including emotional, physical and sexual.
+- be able to recognise and understand how to build positive and responsible relationships and treat others with kindness, consideration and respect; as well as the importance of being honest, truthful and how to respect boundaries (ref.
+GJS Values) - be able to recognise and report abuse, including emotional, physical, sexual and any form of harassment.
 This will be focussed on respecting boundaries and privacy - be able to recognise peer pressure and understand the meaning of consent; referring to personal space, physical contact and the sharing of images online (ref.
-E-safety Policy) - develop a clear understanding of their bodies, including the changes which have taken place since birth and those which will take place in the years ahead - develop the skills needed to maintain personal relationships, including what is acceptable behaviour, and to encourage pupils to move towards taking responsibility for themselves and their own well-being, physically, emotionally and socially. (ref.
-PSHE Policy) - improve their understanding of risks, hazards and dangers and practice skills that will help to keep themselves safe, including online. (ref.
-PSHE Policy, E-safety Policy)
+E-safety Policy) - develop a clear understanding of their bodies, including the changes which have taken place since birth and those which will take place in the years ahead, how babies are made and born - develop the skills needed to maintain personal relationships, including what is acceptable behaviour, and to encourage pupils to move towards taking responsibility for themselves and their own well-being, physically, emotionally and socially. - Foster self-awareness and self-esteem - improve their understanding of risks, hazards and dangers and practise skills that will help to keep themselves safe, including online. (ref.
+E-safety Policy)

-Through RSE we will ensure to comply with statements relating to sex education in the National Curriculum for Science concerning the reproductive processes in humans and animals.
+Through RSHE we will ensure to comply with statements relating to sex education in the National Curriculum for Science concerning the reproductive processes in humans and animals.